 Refrigerant Innovation for a Better Tomorrow

-Because of our commitment to sustainability and a greener planet, Trane has led research to find alternative refrigerants with a lower global warming potential (GWP) than R-410A and no ozone depletion potential (ODP).
+Because of our commitment to sustainability and a greener planet, Trane has led research to find an alternative refrigerant with a lower global warming potential (GWP) than R-410A and no ozone depletion potential (ODP).

-After thorough research and testing, Trane has dedicated countless hours of research to identify and evaluate lower GWP alternatives, and concluded that the most sustainable and future-proof alternatives are R-454B and R-32.
-The majority of equipment will utilize the R-454B refrigerant, while select products will utilize R-32.
-Both are generally accepted as safer for our ozone and helps our systems run much more efficiently.
+After thorough research and testing, Trane has dedicated countless hours of research to identify and evaluate lower GWP alternatives and concluded that the most sustainable and future-proof alternative is R-454B.
+This refrigerant is safer for our environment and helps our systems run much more efficiently.

-All in all, R-454B offers an excellent, more sustainable alternative to the older R-410A refrigerant which has a higher GWP and is harmful to the ozone layer.
+All in all, R-454B offers an excellent, more sustainable alternative to the older R-410A refrigerant which has a higher GWP.
+Plus, design features on many of the new products help systems operate more efficiently and contribute to energy savings.

 Our Gigaton Challenge